-The checklists developed by the Joint Action for the assessment of products, the Declaration of Conformity and test reports provide an excellent basis for future Joint Actions.
+The checklists developed by the Joint Action for the assessment of products, the DOC and test reports provide an excellent basis for future Joint Actions.
 However, there is scope for refining the checklist by consolidating or removing some of the criteria to ensure greater efficiency in the reporting of results.
+It is important to note that good documentary conformity is not necessarily a reflection of a compliant product.

-The documentation review project for blenders and mixers conducted by Bulgaria in 2015 identified non-compliant user instructions and suggested the need for a wider product testing project.
-This Joint Action reinforced the need for product testing as 60% of the samples from Bulgaria were non-compliant resulting in two RAPEX notifications.
+The documentation review project for blenders and mixers conducted by Bulgaria in 2015 identified noncompliant user instructions and suggested the need for a wider product testing project.
+This Joint Action reinforced the need for product testing, as 60% of the samples from Bulgaria were noncompliant resulting in two Safety Gate notifications.